SportsmanLee/DjangoComicsReader/README.md

 # Django Comics Reader
-DjangoComicsReader is an app developed by Python.
+DjangoComicsReader is an app developed with Python.
 It uses Django to allow you to watch your local comics straightly on a browser.
 By displaying all photos in vertical order in one page, you can read the comics by just scrolling down.

 # Requirements
  * Python 3.5 or above

 # Installation
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 # How to use it